Olygo/OCI_ComputeCapacityReport/README.md

 You must pass a shape name as argument, the shape names are CASE SENSITIVE:
 Please [review the shape names in the documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm)

-You can also pass a region name as argument if you don't want to analyze all the regions you subscribeb:
+You can also pass a region name as argument if you don't want to analyze all the regions you subscribed:
 Please [review the region identifier in the documentation](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)

 ## Parameters for execution: